tfpf/project-euler/README.md

 cargo r
 ```

-Most solutions are rather concise; the heavy lifting is done in [`src/utils.rs`](src/utils.rs).
-This highlights the
+Most solutions are rather concise; the heavy lifting is done in the `utils` module.
+This highlights the intent of the
-intent of the code by hiding confounding implementation details.
-Items of particular note in that file are the
+code by hiding confounding implementation details.
+Items of particular note therein are the following.
-following.
 * `is_prime`: fast prime checker which combines trial division and the Miller-Rabin algorithm.
 * `pow`: modular exponentiation calculator, emulating the `pow` function of Python.
 * `Long`: arbitrary-precision integer type with support for addition and multiplication.